-A. Sutherland - AncientPages.com - Lugalzagesi, who reigned c.
-2341 BC - 2316 BC and lived in the mid-fourteenth century BC, was a Sumerian king who came to power as the 'ensi' of the city of Umma, the city that reached its zenith c.
-2275 BC, according to his inscriptions.
+A. Sutherland - AncientPages.com - Lugalzagesi was a Sumerian king who reigned c.
+2341 BC - 2316 BC and lived in the mid-fourteenth century BC.

-In the Sumerian King List, he is mentioned as the king of the Third Dynasty of Uruk with a reign of 25 years; however, chronology regarding his reign is somewhat uncertain.
+In the Sumerian King List, he is mentioned as the king of the Third Dynasty of Uruk with a reign of 25 years; however, chronology regarding his rule is somewhat uncertain.

 He was also the high priest of Nisaba, the Sumerian goddess of writing, learning, harvest, and the patroness of scribes; she was worshiped in sanctuaries and shrines at Umma.
 Lugalzagesi, who united all Sumer city-states and conquered many foreign countries, called himself "King of all nations."

 His reign lasted 25-34 years, depending on which version of the Sumerian king list is correct.

 Undoubtedly, it was an outstanding achievement to unite the Sumerian city-states, and it was not an easy task.
 These city-states had a tradition of independence and were frequently at war.

 Most attempts to unite Sumer had failed until Lugalzagesi, a strong ruler, an ambitious and military-minded 'ensi' from neighboring Umma, appeared on the scene, and he could unite the cities of Sumer.
 In the long-lasting conflict between Umma and Lagash, Lugalzagesi inflicted a severe defeat on the rival town and managed to win supremacy over the whole country as king of Uruk.